espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Fearful Feast.md

 **Failure** The creature takes full damage; you regain Hit Points equal to half the damage the target takes.

-**Critical Failure** The creature's frightened condition increases by 1 (to a maximum of [[Frightened|Frightened 4]]) and it takes double damage; you regain Hit Points equal to half the damage the target takes.
+**Critical Failure** The creature's frightened condition increases by 1 (to a maximum of [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 4]]) and it takes double damage; you regain Hit Points equal to half the damage the target takes.

 * * *